Your purchase triggered fraud protection

 It may be a hassle to find your dream flat-screen television only to get denied at the register, but this is your credit card company's fraud protection program in action.

-"Credit card issuers lose millions to fraud every year, so they're very sensitive when your spending pattern changes," says John Ulzheimer, president of consumer education at SmartCredit.com.
+"Credit card issuers lose millions to fraud every year, so they're very sensitive when your spending pattern changes," says John Ulzheimer, a nationally recognized credit expert in Atlanta, who formerly worked at credit companies FICO and Equifax.
 "They just want to be sure it's a legitimate charge."

 That's not to say these indulgences are off-limits to your credit card.
 You can still splurge on that diamond necklace -- just call your credit card company and notify it of your purchase.